What is a Sound Bath?

 Sound baths are an incredibly relaxing experience and a great addition to any wellness program.

-Overall sound baths are an effective sound therapy with proven physical and mental health benefits.
+Overall sound baths are an effective sound therapy with proven physical and mental benefits.
 And a good sound bath feels AMAZING!
-You leave wiping drool off your face with your sweatshirt on backward and your body purring like a cat.
-You don’t want to miss this vibrational deliciousness of coherent sound waves in a soothing setting.
-First, let’s learn about sound baths, then we’ll help you create an epic experience.
+You might leave wiping drool off your face with your sweatshirt on backward and your body purring like a cat.
+Don’t miss the vibrational deliciousness of being bathed in soothing, coherent sound!

 What is a Sound Bath?